SteveOberst/jRPC/README.md

 jRPC is a NIO, Multithreaded RPC Framework that uses Netty for networking under the hood, natively supporting platforms like Bukkit.

+### Overview
+Experience lightning-fast request/response handling with our high-performance framework.
+Send up to 300,000 requests per second whilst simultaneously efficiently managing responses.

-# Quick Start
+## Quick Start
 In order to get started using the Framework check out the [wiki](https://github.com/SteveOberst/jRPC/wiki/).
 The project is build with java 17 and will therefore require your project to be run and compiled with a java-17 compatible jre/jdk too.

-# Why choose this Framework?
+## Why choose this Framework?
-## Overview

-Experience lightning-fast request/response handling with our high-performance framework.
-Send up to 300,000 requests per second whilst simultaneously efficiently managing responses.

-## Features
+### Features

 - **Extreme Throughput:** Achieve exceptional performance, ideal for high-demand scenarios.